-During the period of military leave, an employee may, upon his/her own request, use any vacation or similar paid leave accrued before the commencement of the military leave.
+During the period of military leave, an employee may request to use any vacation or similar paid leave accrued before the commencement of the military leave in order to continue receiving compensation for the employee's employment with the district.
 The district shall not require the employee to use such leave.
 (38 USC 4316; 20 CFR 1002.153)